Adapted from a video by Tim Dodd the Everyday Astronaut. Web version by Andy Law.

 Once the rockets land, they of course shut down the engine(s) and begin to lower the tank pressures to something safe enough for humans to approach the vehicle.
 For the Falcon 9, once it is clear to proceed, a crew will go out and pick it up and lay it flat on its side on a trailer.

-From here, a bit of check outs and refurbishment happen.
+From here, a process of check outs and refurbishment happen.
 The Merlin engines often need a good check over and potential clean out because of that soot build up.
 The quickest turn around to date is about 50 days before it can be re-flown, although that time is decreasing quickly!
+[UPDATE: current record is now down to 38 days.]

 But this will all hopefully be unnecessary someday for SuperHeavy since the plan will eventually be to just pick it back up and put it right back on the pad.
 And thanks to the reusable nature of the Raptor engine and Methalox, this might become a reality someday.